 We regularly have an identity crisis with dishes, turning traditional fare on its head, ‘Beach House-ing’ things you could say.
 We don’t mean it, no offence to the original recipes and food heritage in question, its just we like to play in the kitchen.
 Here’s another traditional recipe we have messed about with, thankfully the results were rather delicious.

 I moved there for a while, took up residence in a room situated on the walls of the Hamam (the communal bath), the warmest room in town.
-You see its high up there (in more ways than one!) and you wake chilled to the bone and needing a serious bowl of sustenance.
+You see its high up there and you wake chilled to the bone and needing a serious bowl of spicy sustenance.
 Abdullah provided.

 He was a wonderful cook, in nothing more than a space between two buildings, a few squat tables and two gas burners with huge steel pots, Abdullah created the authentic Moroccan dining experience for breakfast, lunch and dinner.
 It was like a French Bistro without the pretense and price tag.
 My kind of joint for sure.

-For a few pennies, Abdullah would dip his oversized laddle into a pot of bubbling Harira and dish you up an epic bowl of full-on morning ammunition, sometimes with a tooth-less smile that shifted the early morning fug.
+For a few pennies, Abdullah would dish you up an epic bowl of full-on morning ammunition, sometimes with a tooth-less smile that shifted the early morning fug.
 This hearty soup fuelled me on many a hike around the Rif Mountains and also on days spent lounging around playing card games with other punks holed up there.
-It came with a wedge of steaming flat bread, olive oil and a bowl of spices to use liberally.
-I sat wearing my Jalaba (ever the over bearing tourist that I am) eating with the local men in silence, canteen style.
-This kind of experience is what gets my food based juices really flowing.
+It came with a wedge of steaming flat bread, fruity olive oil and a small bowl of freshly ground cumin to use liberally.
+I sat wearing my Jalaba (the over enthusiastic tourist that I am) eating with the local men in silence, canteen style.
+No women.
+In Morocco cafes and restaurants seem to be a male only thing.

 I like cooking soups, its a soulful pursuit.
 You don’t have to be to precious, there are rules, but not many, a little like Morocco itself.
-This is the situation where I revel.
-Add less water here for a nice stew.
+This is the situation where I feel nice and comfortable.

 Here’s to you Abdullah.
 Peace be with you.
 Hamdullah!